Supporting the achievement of our Faculty's Diversity and Inclusion goals

 Eligible staff include fixed-term, continuing (research contingent) and continuing academic staff in the Faculty

-In assessing applications for Grants, the Faculty's diverse and inclusive Selection Panel
+In assessing grant applications, the Faculty's Selection Panel

-Clarity of objectives and their alignment with our Faculty’s Strategy
+Clarity of objectives and alignment with the Faculty strategy Advancing Health 2030

-Opportunities for the work to demonstrate high-quality and impact, including to attract future funding
+Opportunities for the work to demonstrate high-quality and impact and attract future funding

 Opportunities for sustainable divisional, institutional or sector-wide adoption of new approaches and understandings of diversity and inclusion

-The extent to which the proposed work would raise the visibility and profile of the Faculty in matters relating to diversity and inclusion (for example engaging with more than a small group of staff or a single School or Department)
+The extent to which the proposed work would raise the visibility and profile of the Faculty in relation to diversity and inclusion (for example engaging with more than a small group of staff or a single School or Department)